apache/dolphinscheduler/docs/docs/en/guide/start/quick-start.md

 ![view-log](../../../../img/start/view-log.gif)

-You just finished the first tutorial of DolphinScheduler, you can now run some simple workflow in DolphinScheduler, congratulations!
+You just finished the first tutorial of DolphinScheduler, you can now run some simple workflows in DolphinScheduler, congratulations!